 That an agent’s integrity matters only to the extent that it is not based on mistakes about empirical or moral facts is a good response to the integrity objection to consequentialism.
 The response reveals that the integrity objection is premised on a prior break with consequentialism.
 This essay begins by presenting the integrity objection to consequentialism and the response that non-consequentialist commitments are only valuable if consequentialism is false, and so agents are not deprived of goods in their lives if consequentialism leaves no room for such commitments.
 This response appears to miss the mark because the value of agential integrity consists not merely in holding valuable commitments but also in having character.
 This objection is unsuccessful because consequentialism does leave room for agents to construct their characters from a palette of permissible options.

-Consequentialism appears to be incompatible with agent’s having ground projects, it appears to demand that agents have no character and threatens agent’s integrity.
+Consequentialism appears to be incompatible with agent’s having ground projects; it appears to demand that agents have no character and threatens agent’s integrity.
 Our ground projects are our identity-conferring commitments that constitute what we take our lives to be about.
 These include our convictions, goals, and special relationships.
 Consequentialism appears to demand that agents act contrary to their ground projects if and just because so acting would marginally promote the agent-neutral good.
 Consider the case of Birthday Cake.
 A parent is fetching a birthday cake from the store to his child’s birthday party when he is informed that a birthday party for another child in the city is missing a birthday cake.
 This latter child is a stranger to the parent, but more guests have been invited to the latter party.
 Suppose that the agent-neutral good would be (marginally) better promoted if the cake is delivered to the latter party than to the former, because fewer guests would be disappointed.
 Consequentialism would demand that the parent deliver the cake to this latter party rather than to his child’s party; it demands that the parent act contrary to his commitment to his child if and just because doing so would better promote the agent-neutral good.
 But to be committed to his child is ipso facto not to set aside this commitment if and just because doing so would better promote the agent-neutral good.
 Consequentialism is incompatible with agent’s having ground projects.
 An agent without ground projects, without commitments, is an agent without character.
 Consequentialism appears unsuitable for agents with character like ourselves, because it threatens our integrity.